MirrorNetworking/Mirror/docs/Components/NetworkManager.md

 There are virtual functions on the NetworkManager class that you can customize by creating your own derived class that inherits from NetworkManager.
 When implementing these functions, be sure to take care of the functionality that the default implementations provide.
 For example, in OnServerAddPlayer(), the function NetworkServer.AddPlayer must be called to activate the player GameObject for the connection.

-These are all the callbacks that can happen for host/server and clients, in some cases it’s important to invoke the base class function to maintain default behaviour.
+These are all the callbacks that can happen for host/server and clients, in some cases it’s important to invoke the base class function to maintain default behavior.
 To see the implementation itself you can view it in the source code.

 ```cs
 using UnityEngine;